Business administration: Bachelor of Business Administration

 The Bachelor of Business Administration (BBA, B.B.A., BSBA, B.S.B.A., BS, B.S., or B.Sc.), Bachelor of Science in Business, Business Administration, Business Management (BS), or Bachelor of Commerce (Bcom. or BComm) is a bachelor's degree in commerce and business administration.
-The duration of the degree is four years in the United States and three years in Europe.
-The degree is designed to give a broad knowledge of the functional aspects of a company and its interconnection, while also allowing for specialization in a particular area.
-The degree also develops the student's practical, managerial, and communication skills, and business decision-making capability to succeed in the competitive world.
+The duration of the degree is four years in the United States and three years in Europe (except in Spain and some other countries where a bachelor takes 4 years).
+The degree is designed to provide a broad understanding of the functional aspects of a company and its interconnections, while also allowing specialization in a particular area.
+The degree also develops the student's practical, managerial, and communication skills, as well as business decision-making capabilities, to succeed in the competitive world.
 Many programs incorporate training and practical experience, in the form of case projects, presentations, internships, industrial visits, and interaction with experts from industry.

 Master of Business Administration

 The Master of Business Administration (MBA or M.B.A.) is a master's degree in business administration with a significant focus on management.
 The MBA degree originated in the United States in the early-20th century, when the nation industrialized and companies sought scientific approaches to management.
-The core courses in an MBA program cover various areas of business such as accounting, finance, marketing, human resources, and operations in a manner most relevant to management analysis and strategy.
+The core courses in an MBA program cover various areas of business, such as accounting, finance, marketing, human resources, and operations, in a manner most relevant to management analysis and strategy.
 Most programs also include elective courses.

 Master of Management

 The Master of Management (MiM) or Master of Science in Management (MSM) is a postgraduate degree with a focus in business management.

-In terms of content, it is similar to the Master of Business Administration (MBA) degree as it contains identical management courses but is open to prospective postgraduate candidates at any level in their career unlike MBA programs that have longer course credit requirements and only accept mid-career professionals.
+In terms of content, it is similar to the Master of Business Administration (MBA) degree as it contains identical management courses but is open to prospective postgraduate candidates at any level in their career, unlike MBA programs that have longer course credit requirements and only accept mid-career professionals.

 Doctor of Business Administration

-The Doctor of Business Administration (DBA or DrBA) is a research doctorate awarded on the basis of advanced study and research in the field of business administration.
-The D.B.A. is a terminal degree in business administration and is equivalent to the Ph.D. in Business Administration.
+The Doctor of Business Administration (DBA or DrBA) is a research doctorate awarded based on advanced study and research in the field of business administration.
+The DBA is a terminal degree in business administration and is equivalent to the Ph.D. in Business Administration.